 FilmDistrict / Sony

 When you watch the trailers for these two films it’s almost impossible to tell them apart.
 Disgraced white men save the President amid explosions and kickass action scenes.
-The only difference is the actors they put in each film — Channing Tatum in White House Down and Gerald Butler in Olympus Has Fallen.
+The only difference is the actors they put in each film — Channing Tatum in White House Down and Gerard Butler in Olympus Has Fallen.
 It stands to question how political climate could have influenced two movies in one year to have a “save the President for mortal danger” plot!
 Both films performed fairly well, but Olympus Has Fallen clearly got the edge — and a sequel!

 Sony / Lionsgate